Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 Not started

 The engagement platform’s control plane lives in a Cloudflare Worker.
-Everything in Days 2–5 — device enrollment, command dispatch, ChatOps decoding, signed artifact URLs — runs through this single Worker route.
-In this lab you deploy the skeleton: a real /v1/health endpoint and three stub endpoints that later labs will fill in.
+Everything in Labs 08-14 runs through this single Worker: device enrollment, command dispatch, ChatOps decoding, signed artifact URLs.
+In this lab you deploy the skeleton: a real /v1/health endpoint and stub endpoints that later labs will fill in.
 When this lab is done, https://api.<DOMAIN>/v1/health returns valid JSON from the Cloudflare edge, and the cloudflared tunnel from Lab 06 is no longer the authority for that path.

 Learning objectives